TheRealKasumi/NikoLight/documentation/build.md

 Make sure to push all pins through the holes, move it as far down as possible and cut the legs on the backside.
 Solder them to the PCB and you are done.

-> Maybe you want to wait with this step and test of everything works first.
+> Maybe you want to wait with this step and test if everything works first.
 > Just push all pins in the holes and let the ESP start up when you uploaded the software.
 > Desoldering the ESP32 board is no fun.
 > So it might be worth a test first.